verhovsky/books-futures-explained/src/0_background_information.md

 of execution is stored in each stack so in such a solution there would be no need for `async`, `await`, `Futures` or `Pin`.

-The typical flow will be like this:
+**The typical flow looks like this:**

-1. Run som non-blocking code
+1. Run some non-blocking code
 2. Make a blocking call to some external resource
 3. CPU jumps to the "main" thread which schedules a different thread to run and "jumps" to that stack
 4. Run some non-blocking code on the new thread until a new blocking call or the task is finished
-5. "jumps" back to the "main" thread, schedule a new thread to run and jump to that
+5. "jumps" back to the "main" thread, schedule a new thread which is ready to make progress and jump to that.

 These "jumps" are know as **context switches**.
 Your OS is doing it many times each second as you read this.